Malaria elimination and the Asia Pacific Leaders Malaria Alliance

 World Bank Multi-Donor Trust Fund for Integrating Donor Financed Health Programs

 In Australia's region, weak health systems and low vaccine coverage puts many countries at risk of outbreaks of infectious diseases, including polio.
-Australia is investing in a World Bank Multi-Donor Trust Fund to assist countries in Southeast Asia and the Pacific to strengthen their health systems and ensure essential disease and immunisation programs are sustainably financed and managed.
-DFAT has contributed to three 'windows' of the Trust Fund:
+Australia is investing in a World Bank Multi-Donor Trust Fund to address two of the most pressing issues in health and development facing countries in Southeast Asia and the Pacific: how to make progress towards Universal Health Coverage while effectively managing the transition from externally-financed health programs; and how to establish financially-sustainable systems that enhance health security.
+This investment assists countries in Southeast Asia and the Pacific to strengthen their health systems and ensure essential disease and immunisation programs are sustainably financed and managed.
+The Mid-term review of this investment recommended that DFAT and the World Bank rebrand the trust fund as an instrument to support countries’ broader policy objectives in relation to Universal Health Coverage (UHC).
+DFAT has contributed a total of $57.7 million to three 'windows' of the Trust Fund:

-- Window 1 ($10.75 million from 2015-2023), to support the institutional and financial sustainability of national disease programs that are currently dependant on external financing (for example from the Global Fund to fight AIDS, TB and Malaria), in Fiji, Indonesia, Kiribati, Papua New Guinea, Samoa, Solomon Islands, Tonga and Vanuatu.
+- Window 1 ($13.7 million from 2015-2025), to support the institutional and financial sustainability of national disease programs that are currently dependant on external financing (for example from the Global Fund to fight AIDS, TB and Malaria), in Cambodia, Laos, , Indonesia, Kiribati, Papua New Guinea, Samoa, Solomon Islands, Timor Leste, Tonga and Vanuatu.

 Transformative Agenda for Women, Youth and Adolescents in the Pacific